 Not Putting on a Shirt is a 501(c)(3) organization advocating for optimal surgical outcomes for women who choose to go flat after mastectomy.

 Our mission is to advocate for satisfactory aesthetic outcomes – as agreed upon by the mastectomy patient and surgeon(s) – for those who choose to go flat.
 We inform and support patients, demand increased accountability for medical professionals and institutions, and collaborate with patients and the surgeons who care for them to establish resources and protocols that will make a difference.

 Our Core Values

-Women must be given full and accurate information about ALL of their reconstructive options, including flat closure.
+Women must be given full and accurate information about ALL of their reconstructive options, including aesthetic flat closure.

 The decision making process must center the patient’s values and priorities from start to finish for optimal surgical outcomes.